AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-report.md

 ---
 title: Use PowerShell to Create a VM With a Native Mode Report Server | Azure
-description: This topic describes and walks you through the deployment and configuration of a SQL Server Reporting Services native mode report server in an Azure Virtual Machine.
+description: 'This topic describes and walks you through the deployment and configuration of a SQL Server Reporting Services native mode report server in an Azure Virtual Machine. '
 services: virtual-machines-windows
 documentationcenter: na
 author: guyinacube